ncachanosky/Macro-with-Python/content/python/01_The-labor-market/_index.md

 ---

+## Introduction

+This example builds a supply and demand for labor.
+The former is derived from a consumer utility maximization problem.
+The latter from a firm profit maximization problem.
+The example also calculates and plots the equilibrium of the labor market.

 ## Labor supply

 Labor supply is derived from the consumer maximizing a constrained utility function.
 The consumer receives utility from consumption $(C)$ and leisure time $(L)$.
 While the profit function of the firm has an internal maximum, the utility function is strictly increasing on $C$ and $L$.
 Put it differently, there is a point after which increasing output does not increase profits.
 But, utility always increases (even if by a very small amount) with more consumption.
 Therefore, the utility maximization problem includes (1) a binding constrain and (2) the right mix of $C$ and $L$ that will depend on their relative prices.